JavaScript-Mastery/javascript-mastery/README.md

 ## Contributors ✨

+Contributions to this repository are welcome.
+To contribute, please fork this repository, make your changes, and submit a pull request.

  <table align="center">
    <tr><td align="center"><a href="https://github.com/Ajay-Dhangar"><img src="https://avatars.githubusercontent.com/u/99037494?v=4" width="120px;" alt="Ajay Dhangar"/>  <br /><sub><b>Ajay-Dhangar</b></sub></a><br /><a href="#" title="Code">💻</a></td>

   </tr>

   </table>

+  ## License

+This repository is licensed under the MIT License.

 <div align="center">Made with ❤️ by <a href="https://github.com/Ajay-Dhangar" target="_blank">Ajay-Dhangar</a></div>